kelly-findley/kelly-findley.github.io/teaching.md

 filename: "Teaching.md
 ---

-Below are pdfs for the class notes I have developed and some of the lab assignments I have used in recent semesters.
+# Teaching Materials for Introduction to Biostatistics

 Feel free to reach out to me for editable and/or filled-out versions of the course notes or for samples of the assessment questions that I have used for the course!

-# Teaching Materials for Introduction to Biostatistics

 ## Course Notes